inaelenacampan/geneclusterbench/README.md

 - `src/geneclusterbench/submit_simulations.py`: Slurm launcher for running many pangenome simulations from a seed file.
 - `src/geneclusterbench/submit_gene_clustering.py`: Slurm launcher for CD-HIT and MMseqs2 gene-clustering benchmarks over nucleotide and amino-acid clustering FASTAs.
 - `src/geneclusterbench/analyse_gene_clustering.py`: parses CD-HIT and MMseqs2 outputs, compares clusters to simulator truth labels, computes clustering metrics, and plots results.
+- `src/geneclusterbench/cluster_distance_file.py`: reads a dist file from sketchlib and does simple clustering on it.
 - `docs/simulation_to_analysis_workflow.md`: end-to-end workflow notes for starting from one genome, creating simulations, processing them on Slurm, and analysing outputs.